Canon 100D vs Sony RX10 II

 Of the two cameras under consideration, the Canon 100D features an APS-C sensor and the Sony RX10 II an one-inch sensor.
 The sensor area in the RX10 II is 65 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the RX10 II has a markedly higher DXO score than the 100D (overall score 7 points higher), which will translate into better image quality.
-The advantage is based on 1.2 bits higher color depth, 1.3 EV in additional dynamic range, 0.7 stops of reduced low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The advantage is based on 1.2 bits higher color depth, 1.3 EV in additional dynamic range, and 0.7 stops of reduced low light sensitivity.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX10 II provides a better video resolution than the 100D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.